CIAMOD/motives/README.md

 ## Citation
 If you use the "motives" package in your work, please cite the paper

 Daniel Sanchez, David Alfaya and Jaime Pizarroso.
-Motives meet SymPy: studying λ-ring expressions in Python. _in preparation_, 2024.
+[Motives meet SymPy: studying λ-ring expressions in Python](https://arxiv.org/abs/2501.00563). _arXiv:2501.00563_, 2025.

 ## Getting Started